ArenKDesai/Aren-s-Notes/Deep Learning/Temporal Fusion Transformers.md

 The temporal fusion transformer is an attention-based DNN architecture for multi-horizon forecasting with interpretability without sacrificing performance.
 It does so with static covariate encoders, gating mechanisms and sample-dependent variable selection, a sequence-to-sequence layer, and a temporal self-attention decoder.

 As of the writing of the paper, deep learning methods could be categorized into iterative autoregressions or direct sequence-to-sequence models.
-The iterative models typically assume that
+The iterative models typically assume that the values of all variables excluding the target are known at foreca